DOT Hazmat Class 9: Miscellaneous

 Wide range: lithium batteries, environmentally hazardous substances, elevated temperature materials—case-by-case.

-Common Hazards — Class 9
+Common Hazards of Class 9 Miscellaneous

 - Diverse hazards depending on product